When Access Disappears

 “I need to touch you.”

 His hands moved over the joint—slow, skilled, familiar.
-He touched my leg like someone who had known it before it betrayed me.
-His fingers found the swelling, then paused.
+He touched my leg like someone who knew it before it betrayed me.
+His fingers found the swelling and paused.
 “Lateral laxity,” he said.

-“It’s an ACL tear,” he said finally.
-“It could be partial, but with this instability—more likely full.”
+“It’s an ACL tear,” he added.
+“Could be partial, but with this instability, more likely full.”

-By the time he got me up, the rain had started.
-The walk to the car was longer than I remembered.
-He helped me in the back, then climbed in beside me.
+By the time he got me up, rain had started.
+The walk to the car felt longer than I remembered.
+He helped me in the back and climbed in beside me.

 I shook.
 He gripped me, sensing the cold—but it was more than that.
-He reached for the emergency blanket tucked in the corner and draped it over me.
-It smelled faintly like the back of his trunk.
+He reached for the emergency blanket tucked in the corner, draped it over me.
+It smelled faintly of the back of his trunk.

 After he treated the tear, he moved to hold me.
-He couldn’t drive.
-Not yet.
+He couldn’t drive yet.
 The rain was too heavy.
-He knew I needed to get medical treatment.
-His mind raced.
-He did a mental rewind and the signs lined up like pins—each one knocking the next.
+He knew I needed medical treatment, but his mind raced, retracing the signs that had been building up, lining up like pins knocking the next one down.

 Missed a curb.